-These Diplomas will be available to any schools that are interested in delivering them anywhere in the world.
+These qualifications will be available to any schools that are interested in delivering them anywhere in the world.
 The key requirement for schools will be that they have a passion for innovative approaches to teaching and learning, an interest in teaching a broadly integrated curriculum, encouraging a transdisciplinary approach to education where students are challenged to think creatively, show initiative and take greater responsibility for their own learning.

 Where can I find out more about Creative Thinking Skills?